ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 If the service worker receives an error from the server or it doesn't receive a response, it returns an error status that indicates the result of the call.
 For example, if the service worker doesn't receive a response, it creates a [504 Gateway Timeout](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) status to return.
 The `504` status in this example could be returned because the server is offline or the client is disconnected.

-## Debugging the Angular service worker
+## Debugging the Angular Classicservice worker

-Occasionally, it might be necessary to examine the Angular service worker in a running state to investigate issues or whether it's operating as designed.
+Occasionally, it might be necessary to examine the Angular Classicservice worker in a running state to investigate issues or whether it's operating as designed.
-Browsers provide built-in tools for debugging service workers and the Angular service worker itself includes useful debugging features.
+Browsers provide built-in tools for debugging service workers and the Angular Classicservice worker itself includes useful debugging features.

 ### Locating and analyzing debugging information

-The Angular service worker exposes debugging information under the `ngsw/` virtual directory.
+The Angular Classicservice worker exposes debugging information under the `ngsw/` virtual directory.
 Currently, the single exposed URL is `ngsw/state`.
 Here is an example of this debug page's contents: